dixith249/Project-3-InfoHideRobust/ReadMe.txt

 And hit enter, the process will start and make the choiced methods on the images of the Input Folder, just set parameters for each method choiced.

-Any questions you can ask me that I'm here to help you. :)
+Any questions you can ask me.

 Thank you!
 -Dixith Pinjari.